 With the later sequels this particular problem of branding moves from marketing to the interior of the film itself, becoming an integral part of the plot.
 Much of the plot of the recent films concerns the park creating its own dinosaurs.
 Something confusing from the level of narrative given the ever expanding number of dinosaurs to draw from.
 The created dinosaurs solve two problems, one external and one internal to the films.
-First, given that the creations are products of artistic directors, special effects artists, and toy marketers and not paleontologists and museums, I am sure are wholly owned intellectual properties of Universal and Amblin Entertainment.
+First, given that the creations are products of artistic directors, special effects artists, and toy marketers and not paleontologists and museums, I am sure that they are wholly owned intellectual properties of Universal and Amblin Entertainment.
+Anyone call sell a toy T-Rex but an Indominus Rex is always going to be Jurassic Park brand.
 The genetically modified dinosaurs, the Indominus Rex and Indoraptor, also solve another problem internal to the films, splitting the monster from the animal.
 Of course every film that tries to make a monster from an animal comes up against such difficulties.
 It is hard to explain why an animal would continue to hunt humans with such zeal and dedication especially when there are other sources of food.
 Animals are not serial killers.
 This becomes even more difficult with the dinosaur, which unlike the shark is loved as much as it is feared.
 In the latter films the genetically modified monster becomes the villain and the actually existing dinosaurs become if not the hero then at least sympathetic.
 As Saturday Night Live has picked up on, one recurring element of the films is to have the T-Rex save the day (or at the very least devour an unscrupulous executive) without intending to.

 If there is anything good to be said about the latest film, Jurassic World: Fallen Kingdom it is that it these two solutions turn against each other.
 While every Jurassic Park film is set up against a commons and the privation of that commons, dinosaurs as a part of cultural history and natural history on the one hand and the Jurassic Park branded dinosaur experience on the other, the most recent film makes this opposition explicit, becoming a kind of self-criticism.
 The dinosaurs just want to be left alone to return to some sort of natural world, and the villains want to weaponize and monetize them to make them something profitable.
 The film's villains are the ones who want to contain, brand, and market everything, and the human protagonists are the ones who ultimately want to smash the cages and let everything escape.